Explore Mount Triglav: A Guide to Hiking All 21 Trails

 After, you will continue to ascend to the Planika lodge, and this route will guide you in the direction of Triglavska škrbina.
 The trail crosses Triglavski kot and the gravel screes to the starting point of the secured climbing trail.
 You should then soon reach the top of Mt Triglav.

-8) Rudno polje – mount Triglav route (across Kugy’s ledges), a difficult off-road
+5) Rudno polje – Mount Triglav (across Kugy’s ledges)

 Altitude difference: 1517 m